Board President and Executive Director, Marko Bey

 Belinda served a term on the California Rural Indian Health Board as a tribal delegate for the Pit River Tribe, and was an ex-officio board member for Modoc Indian Health Project/Strong Family Health Center for five years as the Executive Director of a tribal nonprofit.
 She has held elected office for the Pit River Tribal government, including council and cultural representative.
 She has served on advisory and steering committees for many health and human services organizations, including the Commission on Children and Families, Prop 36 Steering Committee, First 5, Harney County Partners for Children and Families, Inter-Tribal Council of California Board Advisory Committee appointee.

 Belinda excels at building partnerships between NGOs, government agencies, and Tribal governments.

 Carl joined the Lomakatsi Board in 2009.
-Carl is the Executive Director of the Alliance of Forest Workers and Harvesters.
+Carl is the Executive Director of the Northwest Forest Workers Center (NWFWC).
 With a Ph.D. in geography from Clark University (Worcester, Massachusetts), he specializes in social justice in the management of U.S. public lands, the intersection of race and environmental issues, and participatory research methods.
-Prior to joining AFWH, Carl was Program Director of Community Forestry and Environmental Research Partnerships at the University of California, Berkeley.
+Prior to joining NWFWC, Carl was Program Director of Community Forestry and Environmental Research Partnerships at the University of California, Berkeley.
 He has served on the advisory boards of several community forestry groups.
 He has also evaluated sustainable agriculture programs, worked as an oral historian, and (before college) worked as an apple picker and orchard hand, landscape laborer, school bus driver, and truck driver.
 He has authored several book chapters and journal articles on race and the environment, oral history methodology and participatory research.
 He is also co-editor of Partnerships for Empowerment: Participatory Research for Community-Based Natural Resource Management (Earthscan, 2008).

 Board Member – Will Sears